assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

 either a full message or a part of a message.

 Packets are presented below with fields of specified sizes.
-If the size number has a "b" suffix, the size is in bits, otherwise it is in bytes.
+If the size has a "b" suffix, the size is in bits, otherwise it is in bytes.

 Regarding byte order and bit order; a *little-end-first* approach is used. *Little-endian byte order MUST be used*.